All Episodes

 So just stay out of that.

-You know, black America, figure out why you make different choices.
+You know, Black America, figure out why you make different choices.

-The the path for success is so well known to everybody that if you don't choose that path, I don't know why.
+The path for success is so well known to everybody that if you don't choose that path, I don't know why.

-I don't know why, and I'm not the one who would be able to solve that.
+And I'm not the one who would be able to solve that.

 So figure that out, and then we'll be in good shape.

-A lot of it, I think, is environment.
+And a lot of it, I think, is environment.

 All right.